ZK-Strapping/zk-fft/README.md

 BONSAI_API_KEY="YOUR_API_KEY" BONSAI_API_URL="BONSAI_URL" cargo run
 ```

+### Testing guest code
+If you want to have an test of prover(guest)'s program, try the test part of host's program.
+You can either run a each test or all tests on single run.

 ## How to create a project based on this template

 Search this template for the string `TODO`, and make the necessary changes to